Shot Heard 'Round the World (baseball): Red Barber

 Dodgers announcer Red Barber, calling the game for WMGM-AM radio, straightforwardly said, "Branca pumps, delivers – a curve, swung on and belted, deep shot to left field—it is—a home run!
 And the New York Giants win the National League pennant and the Polo Grounds goes wild!"
-Barber was openly critical of Hodges' famous call, labeling it "unprofessional".
+Barber was openly critical of Hodges' call, labeling it "unprofessional."

 Gordon McLendon

 Only local Giants fans heard the famous Hodges call live.
 Most listeners heard McLendon's call on the Liberty Broadcasting System, which carried the game nationally.
-McLendon's account (complete with a similarly enthusiastic yell of "The Giants win the pennant!")—preserved on Harwell's "Audio Scrapbook"—remains the only professionally recorded broadcast account of the entire third game.
+McLendon's account, complete with a similarly enthusiastic yell of "The Giants win the pennant!" and preserved on Harwell's "Audio Scrapbook," remains the only professionally recorded broadcast account of the entire third game.

 Other

-The game was also called on radio by Al Helfer for the Mutual Broadcasting System, by Buck Canel and Felo Ramírez for a Spanish language network, and by Nat Allbright in a studio re-creation for the Dodgers' secondary network in the South.
-Harry Caray, who had called St. Louis Cardinals games during the season, was in the WMCA booth with Hodges and may have also participated in broadcasting the game.
+The game was also broadcast on radio by Al Helfer for the Mutual Broadcasting System, Buck Canel and Felo Ramírez for a Spanish language network, and Nat Allbright in a studio re-creation for the Dodgers' secondary network in the South.
+Harry Caray, then an announcer with the St. Louis Cardinals, called the game for a St. Louis radio station.
+Pittsburgh Pirates announcer Bob Prince was in the WMCA booth with Hodges and may have also participated in broadcasting the game.

 Aftermath

-New York Herald Tribune sportswriter Red Smith titled his October 4 column "The Miracle of Coogan's Bluff", and began it with what has been called "the greatest lede ever written":
+New York Herald Tribune sportswriter Red Smith titled his October 4 column "The Miracle of Coogan's Bluff" and began it with what has been called "the greatest lede ever written":

+Another sportswriter, The Washington Posts Shirley Povich, wrote that "Hollywood's most imaginative screenwriters on an opium jag could not have imagined a more improbable windup of the season that had started in April and had its finish today in the triumph of Bobby Thomson and the Giants."

 The Giants lost the ensuing World Series to the Yankees in six games.

-Sukeforth resigned his position as bullpen coach in January 1952, after 19 years with the Dodgers.
+Sukeforth resigned his position as bullpen coach in January 1952 after 19 years with the Dodgers.
 He denied that his role in the final inning of the Shot game had any bearing on his decision to leave.
 Some historians have since speculated otherwise, based on Dressen's post-game reply to why he brought in Branca: "Sukeforth said he was ready."
-Sukeforth told a journalist in 2000—the last year of his life—that "everybody knows the manager is responsible for decisions."
+Sukeforth told a journalist in 2000, the last year of his life, that "everybody knows the manager is responsible for decisions."
 He added, "It didn't matter what anybody said ...
 Branca was the only one who could come in when that big guy [Newcombe] couldn't go any further."

 Individual recollections of Thomson's home run continued to emerge decades after the event.
 In the 1990s, Thomson received a letter from a Marine who had been stationed in Korea in 1951: